andreamazzitelli/checkBin/doc/Third Delivery/Evaluation.md

 The antenna will be also activated when an anomaly is detected between the fill level measure taken by the ultrasonic and the weight measured by the load cell.
 In that case it will be used to notify the anomaly, sending the max fill level to the cloud to notify the bin must be emptied.

 In conclusion we chose to sense every hour and to send data every time there is a change in the fill level of the bin or there is an anomaly.
-In this way we can also be compliant with the LoRa duty cycle restrictions and with the requirements about the latency between the change in the fill level and the result visualized in the dashboard.
+In this way we can also be compliant with the LoRa duty cycle restrictions (in Europe they are regulated by the ETSI EN300.220 standard) and with the requirements about the latency between the change in the fill level and the result visualized in the dashboard.

 ### Measured energy consumption
 We used a multimeter and a [INA219](https://cdn-learn.adafruit.com/downloads/pdf/adafruit-ina219-current-sensor-breakout.pdf) to measure the energy consumption of our system.